My Ideal LiteSpeed Cache Settings for WordPress Websites

 LQIP Cloud Generator = ON

 You must be using QUIC.cloud for this setting to work.
 They have an LQIP (Low-Quality Image Placeholder) generator service if you want more responsive image previews while they’re loading.
-However, keep this setting off if you want to use plain color placeholders (which don’t always look nice).
+However, keep this setting off if you want plain color placeholders (which do not always look nice).

 LQIP Quality = 4